Written by: Christopher Plein, Ph.D., West Virginia University and MFLN Military Caregiving Team

 According to the Department of Defense, the Military Health System serves approximately 9.5 million beneficiaries both in the United States and overseas.
 DOD estimates peg healthcare expenses at about 9 percent of the DOD’s annual base budget.
 In preparing its request for the new NDAA, the DOD outlined its continuing strategy of relying evermore on purchased or contracted care delivered by providers rather than direct services provided by Military Treatment Facilities and affiliated facilities.

 Families are also increasingly aware, and advocate for, access to more specialized services and resources that can help in caregiving and treatment.
-Recently the MFLN hosted a webinar on TRICARE benefits for behavioral health.
-Next month, on October 17, we will host a webinar on TRICARE’s Enhance Care Health Option (ECHO) program that provides support to qualified family members with special care needs.
+MFLN hosted a webinar on TRICARE benefits for behavioral health. and also a webinar on TRICARE’s Enhance Care Health Option (ECHO) program.

 Prescription drugs are an important part of today’s healthcare paradigm, but coordination of their use is not without challenge.
 As in the civilian world, in the military there is greater attention being given to coordination of prescription practices, patient demand for specific brand name drugs, and the overall costs of prescription drugs.
 Reflecting our national awareness of the opioid crisis, increased efforts to monitor and control the prescription of opioids are being undertaken.
 These and other provisions are summarized in a recent Senate Armed Services Committee news release.